Coveros-GitHub-Sandbox/selenified/README.md

 and supports testing over multiple browsers locally, or in the cloud (Selenium Grid or SauceLabs) in parallel.
 It can be a great starting point for building or improving test automation in your organization.

-_Note Selenified runs outof the box with Java 8, and modifications are required for alterrnate versions._

 ## Getting Started
-One of Selenified’s goals is to be a framework that is easy to drop in to an existing java project.
+One of Selenified’s goals is to be a framework that is easy to drop in to an existing Java project.
 You can easily have Selenified running within minutes using an existing project, or a new one.

+_Note Selenified runs out of the box with Java 8, and modifications are required for alterrnate versions._

 ### Adding the Selenified Dependency
 Just add selenified.jar to your project, and you can start writing your test cases.
 If you’re using a build tool,